nperegrine/ybanklite/README.md

 * **Logic** - Prevented overspending of account balance

 ## Appreciation
 I am grateful to have had the opportunity to work on the test assignment.
 When coding this improved version, I attempted to implement the SOLID design principles and a few other Software Design best practices taking into deep consideration the fact that I was working on a banking platform.
+I know there is still more work than can be done to make this even better and I'm open to learning and doing more.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)